MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-dtree.md

 ## Description

-Fit classification and regression trees on an ‘.xdf’ file or data frame for small or large data using parallel external memory algorithm.
+Fit classification and regression trees on an .xdf file or data frame for small or large data using parallel external memory algorithm.